Chickenpox (varicella) is a very contagious (catching) disease. It causes small itchy blisters on your skin.

-One dose of chickenpox vaccine is free from 1 July 2017 for children aged 15 months, that is, children born from 1 April 2016.
-It will also be free for children turning 11 years of age from 1 July 2017 who have never been infected with or previously immunised against chickenpox.
+One dose of chickenpox vaccine is free for children aged 15 months.
+It is also free for children turning 11 years of age who have never been infected with or previously immunised against chickenpox.

 |From 1 April 2016 onwards||All children are eligible for one free dose when they turn 15 months of age.|